jmcelroy5/Biking-Across-the-US/_posts/2014-06-05-across-the-mighty-mississippi.md

 Mike (on the recumbent) is doing the whole TransAmerica from east to west, and Bill is his pastor who had joined him for a week of riding.
 Mike had apparently been hearing about me since he started, because every so often a shopkeeper would tell him there was a girl a few days ahead of him.
 He said one lady at a store in Virginia seemed scandalized that I was traveling solo.

 Mike and Bill had gotten started at 5:30 that morning and had already ridden 50 miles.
-We felt like slackers - all we had done was cross a bridge!
+We felt like slackers - all we had done so far was cross a bridge!
 They had 20 miles to go, so we rode on with them until they got to their motel.
 Tuan and I continued on, despite a major road closure on the route.
-Bike privilege!
+Bike privilege.

 We made it to Farmington, a cute and wonderfully bike-friendly town, where we were planning to stay at Al's Place Bike Hostel.
 Al's Place is in an old county jailhouse that was converted to a hostel specifically for TransAmerican cyclists.
 We had been hearing great things about it, and it lived up to the hype.